CloudFitSoftware/react-webapi-oidc/README.md

 ![PKCE Challenge Method](pictures/pkce-method.png)

-This may also be good time to verify that your *Access Token Lifespan* is set to a relatively short value, something like 5 minutes usually works well.
+This may also be a good time to verify that your *Access Token Lifespan* is set to a relatively short value, something like 5 minutes usually works well.

 ### ASP.NET Role Based Authentication